Arthi-chaud/Meelo/docs/src/setup/settings.md

 All fields are **required**

-- `dataFolder`: This fields defines where the server will find the **libraries** **in the docker container**.
-Defining where your music is on the host machine will be done later.
-You can name it whatever you want.
 - `trackRegex`: Probably the most important setting for Meelo.
 This field takes an array of strings, each string being a Regular Expression string.
 The RegExp will be used to find the files to import (It will be matched against the **absolute path** of the file).
 As mentioned before, the path of the file can be used as a metadata source.
 Therefore, **the Regular Expression accepts groups to find metadata**:
   - `AlbumArtist`: The artist of the parent album.
     - Special Case: If it equals `Compilations`, related album will be considered as compilation albums (with no main artist, like soundtrack albums)